sthiede/Comparative_Genomics/day1_afternoon/README.md

 scp -r username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w17_fluxod/username/day1_after/Rush_KPC_266_varcall_result/Artemis_files/ /path-to-local-directory/

+# You can use ~/Desktop/ as your local directory path
 ```

-Set your working directory to Artemis_files and click OK.
+Set your working directory to Artemis_files(The Artemis_files folder that you copied to your local system) and click OK.

 Now go to the top left File options and select Open File Manager.
 You should see the folder Artemis_files.
 Expand it and select KPNIH.gb file.
 A new window should open displaying your features stored in a genbank file.